biaslab/biaslab-hugo/content/teaching/bmlip.md

 ## Materials

-In principle, you can download all needed materials from this site.
+In principle, you can download all needed materials from the links below.

 ### Books